Mastering the Securities and Exchange Board of India’s (SEBI) New Derivatives Regulations

 Introduction: Why These Measures Matter

-In recent times, SEBI has observed a surge in speculative trading akin to gambling in index derivatives.
-To safeguard the financial markets and investors, SEBI has proposed several measures.
-These changes are significant for competitive exam aspirants, as they reflect evolving market regulations and economic policies.
+In recent times, the Securities and Exchange Board of India (SEBI) has observed a surge in speculative trading in index derivatives, resembling gambling behavior.
+To safeguard financial markets and investors, SEBI has proposed several measures to curb excessive speculation.
+Understanding these changes is crucial for traders and competitive exam aspirants as they reflect evolving market regulations and economic policies.

 Key Measures Proposed by SEBI